Meet our PhD students

 - Translation Studies

-Can't find what you're looking for?
+Can't find who you're looking for?
 Students undertaking PhD research with one or more supervisors based in German can also be found under:

 - European Theatre